The Way of the Househusband

 The Way of the Househusband (極主夫道, Gokushufudō) is a Japanese manga series written and illustrated by Kousuke Oono.
 Published in the online manga magazine Kurage Bunch since 2018, The Way of the Househusband follows an ex-yakuza member who retires from crime to become a househusband.
 The series was adapted into a live-action television drama by Nippon TV in 2020.

-A Netflix original net animation (ONA) anime series produced by J.C.Staff was released from April to October 2021.
+An original net animation (ONA) series produced by J.C.Staff was released from April to October 2021 on Netflix.
 A second season premiered in January 2023.

 Synopsis

 Tatsu, an infamous and feared yakuza boss nicknamed "the Immortal Dragon", retires from crime to become a househusband so that he can support Miku, his kyariaūman wife.
 The episodic series depicts a variety of comedic scenarios, typically wherein Tatsu's banal domestic work as a househusband is juxtaposed against his intimidating personality and appearance, and his frequent run-ins with former yakuza associates and rivals.